phetsims/function-builder/doc/equation-formats.md

 **Notes**

-'[ ]' shown in the formats will not be rendered, they are used to indicate a numerator in this specification.
+Square brackets '[ ]' shown in the example will not be rendered, they are used to indicate a numerator in this specification.

-'/' shown in the formats will be rendered as a horizontal line separating numerator and denominator.
+The forward slash '/' shown in the examples will be rendered as a horizontal line separating numerator and denominator.

 The "PhET-specific" format was arrived at via consensus at design meetings.
-It doesn't correspond to an standard mathematical format.
-The intent is to create a clear association to the functions that are in the builder.
+It does not correspond to a standard mathematical format.
+The intent is to create a clear association with the functions that are in the builder.

-Cards always show the righthand side of the slope-intercept equation.
+Cards show the righthand side of the slope-intercept equation.
+Eg, if the slope-intercept form is "y = 2x + 2", then the "x" card in the input carousel will show "2x + 2" in the output carousel.

 **Examples**